Impossible Creatures: Multiplayer

-In Impossible Creatures, there are three game types available during multiplayer, which allows for up to six players at once.
-In "Destroy Enemy Lab", the first to destroy the enemies' main laboratories is the winner.
-The Insect Invasion official mod added a feature that can be turned on that defends the lab, at the cost of 35 points of electricity per second.
+There are three game types available during multiplayer mode, which allows for up to six players at once.
+In "Destroy Enemy Lab", the first to destroy the enemies' laboratories is the winner.
+Due to the strategy of destroying an opponent's lab without actually defeating their army, Relic in its mod Insect Invasion added a defense shield that can be researched and then turned on to protect the lab, at the cost of 35 points of electricity per second.
 In "Destroy Enemy Base", the winner is the first to destroy all enemy buildings, including the lab.
-In "Hunt Rex", each player is given a special unit, Rex Chance.
-Players must hunt down and kill other participants' Rex Chance units.
+In "Hunt Rex", each player is given a special unit, Rex Chance, and players must hunt down and kill other participants' Rex Chance units.
 Multiplayer games can be played via the IC Online (ICO) service, via a LAN connection, or by connecting directly to the host player's IP address.

 Plot

-Dr. Eric Chanikov was one of the brightest scientific minds in history.
-After a failed experiment causes the Tunguska Event and kills his wife, he goes into willing exile at a chain of remote islands.
+Dr. Eric Chanikov was one of the brightest scientific minds in history, but after a failed experiment causes the Tunguska Event and kills his wife, he goes into willing exile at a chain of remote islands.
 There, he reports the creation of the Sigma Technology, a method which makes it possible to fuse two creatures together into a single organism.
 These reports are ignored by the scientific and mainstream communities.